 The Carsaig Quartet was established in 2019, bringing together four award winning young musicians from the UK, the Netherlands, and Portugal.
 The Quartet is named after an exceptionally beautiful cove on the Western Isles of Scotland, close to where the group’s members first met and played together.

 Following performances alongside the Doric String Quartet at the Mendelssohn on Mull Festival, the Carsaigs began to establish themselves with engagements across the UK.
-The Carsaig Quartet are closely mentored by the Doric Quartet, as well as receiving coaching from David Waterman, Alina Ibragimova and Richard Ireland.
-They have taken part in several projects arranged by ChamberStudio in London.
+The Carsaig Quartet are closely mentored by the Doric Quartet, David Waterman and Alina Ibragimova.
+They have also taken part in several projects arranged by ChamberStudio in London.

 The Carsaig Quartet has been selected as Kirckman Artists in 2021-22 and will give their major London debut later in the year.
-They will undertake a residency in Aldeburgh through the Britten-Pears Young Artist Programme, including several performances at the Jubilee Hall.
-They will perform at the Romsey Chamber Music Festival and have been reinvited for a residency in association with the Mendelssohn on Mull Festival, including performances throughout the year across Scotland.
+They are an official selection of the McGill International String Quartet Academy in Montreal where they will study with members of the Alban Berg, Artemis and Ebene Quartets.
+This season sees performances at the Chipping Campden Chamber Music Festival, Conway Hall, Holywell Music Room, and Romsey Chamber Music Festival and the quartet have been reinvited for a major residency in association with the Mendelssohn on Mull Festival, including performances throughout the year across Scotland.
 They have been selected as Musethica artists and will perform throughout Europe in a wide range of venues, from concert halls to schools and prisons.
 They have appeared at several London venues including St. Martin-in-the-Fields and have worked with luthiers at W. E. Hill & Sons to ‘premiere’ a new quartet of instruments.
 The Quartet has been broadcast and interviewed on National German Radio and upcoming tours also include performances in the Netherlands and Portugal.

 The quartet is privileged to perform on exceptional instruments by Rocca, Grancino, and Robert Brewer Young.